Teaching Functional Money Math: Discount Lesson [Special Education]

 Further Practice Idea

-Request some money from your department and go out on a field trip to a local grocery store, restaurant, and do the discount calculations in real life, with the object in hand!
+Request some money from your department and go out on field trips to a local grocery store or restaurant, and do the discount calculations in real life, with the object in hand!
 You can do some pre-planning and search websites, social media, or newspapers for discounts to print or you can give each student a specific budget (see how I roped in another consumer math topic so smoothly), and let them spend it on anything that is on sale!
+Getting outside the classroom will help contextualize the skill as most students don't encounter opportunities to practice their discount skills naturally within a school day.

 For example, this could mean buying 2 bottles of apple juice for $6.00 if the budget is $7.00, or grabbing a BOGO free ice cream bar, or a fruit smoothie flavor of the day that is 10% off.
 Be sure to stress that your receipt is proof of the discount used and the change received.